maeganponce/JOURN124-Final-Project/README.md

 Link to [Starbucks Drinks](https://docs.google.com/spreadsheets/d/1wST1Gs_KWrpvbDZKvlQDv4_uY5zDmPmVElSazJOhqbY/edit?usp=sharing) Google Sheet.

 The dataset contains information for 177 different Starbucks drinks.
-Separate columns contain values for the calories, fat, carbohydrates, fiber, protein, and sodium within a 12oz (Tall) size of each drink.
+Separate columns contain values for the calories, fat, carbohydrates, fiber, protein, and sodium within a 12 ounce (Tall) size of each drink.

 After importing the dataset CSV into Google Sheets, I applied a filter to remove drinks with missing data from display.
 I began sorting through different values, filtering to see which drinks stood at the extremes of calorie, fat, and protein content.